rrutt/PerceptronPente/README.md

 The Form contains these elements:

 - The 9x9 Game Board.
 Left-click on any cell to make a manual move for White.
 Right-click on any cell to make a manual move for Black.
-- The corresponding 9x9 grid showing cell move weights base on Perceptron matching scores.
+- The corresponding 9x9 grid showing cell move weights based on Perceptron matching scores.
 - A text label showing the most recent game winner.
 - Click the **Play White** button to have the computer make a move for White based on Perceptron pattern matching.
 The Wins and Losses statistics for White appear next to this button.
 - Click the **Play Black** button to have the computer make a move for Black based on Perceptron pattern matching.
 The Wins and Losses statistics for Black appear next to this button.